Registration starts March 13th for our Spring 2026 classes. Session begins the week of March 30.

 Advanced Classes

 Flyball is a dog sport in which teams of dogs race against each other from the start to the finish line, over a line of hurdles, to a box that releases a tennis ball to be caught when the dog presses the spring-loaded pad, then back to their handlers while carrying the ball.
 The North American Flyball Association is the major sanctioning organization.
-An entry level class introducing the basic understanding and skills needed for this fast paced sport.
+This is an entry level class introducing the basic understanding and skills needed for this fast paced sport.

 To register or for more information on Obedience Classes, contact Andrea Minasian at 1-888-444-0906 option 4.